-Some naturopathic physicians establish and operate their own private practices, while others choose to work for an integrative medical clinic.
-Others become research scientists, natural pharmacists, public health administrators, consultants to industry or insurance companies or advisors to other health care professionals.
-Click here to learn more about career paths in naturopathic medicine.
+Some naturopathic physicians establish and operate their own private practices, while others choose to work in integrative medical clinics.
+NDs have become research scientists, natural pharmacists, public health administrators, consultants to industry or insurance companies or advisors to other health care professionals and entrepreneurs.
+Click here to learn more about career paths in naturopathic medicine. *

 Job satisfaction is high among naturopathic physicians.
 More than 90% of practicing naturopathic physicians enjoy professional and career satisfaction.

 Salary Range and Outlook

-The prospects for making a prosperous living in this field are excellent for the foreseeable future.
+The prospects for making a prosperous living in this field are excellent.
 Naturopathic medicine continues to gain acceptance and recognition throughout the United States and Canada.
 The income range for naturopathic physicians may vary based on geography, years in practice, practice focus and number of patients seen per week.

 A resurgence of interest in naturopathic healing in North America in the 1970s resulted in the rapid growth and maturation of the naturopathic profession to the point it is today.
-As of 2019, there are seven accredited naturopathic medical programs at eight campus locations in North America.
+The accredited naturopathic medical programs are spread across North America.
 The Council on Naturopathic Medical Education (CNME) is the accrediting body for these programs.

 Graduates of CNME-accredited naturopathic medical institutions are eligible to sit for the Naturopathic Physicians Licensing Examination (NPLEX).
 Only graduates from naturopathic medical schools accredited by the Council on Naturopathic Medical Education are eligible to sit for the professional board exams in states that require them.
 Graduates from accredited schools are eligible to practice in any US state or Canadian province in which they meet the licensing requirements.